statamic/docs/content/collections/extending-docs/publish-components.md

 ### Basic Forms

-If you're creating a basic form, there's a [pre-built form component](#form) that could work for the 80% use case. <mark>This is probably enough for you!</mark>
+If you're creating a basic form, there's a [pre-built form component](#form) that could work for the 80% use case. **This is probably enough for you!**

 ### Complex Forms